Home Assistant Core 2022.7 adds native support for the Aqara FP1

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-The next major release of Home Assistant Core, version 2022.7, will add native support for the Aqara FP1 to ZHA (Zigbee Home Automation).
-This brings Home Assistant's integrated Zigbee solution on par with Zigbee2MQTT, which already supports the Aqara FP1.
-The only problem for the community now remains actually finding the product in stock.
+The recent announcement of the Aqara FP1 presence sensor has generated significant excitement within the Home Assistant community.
+Unlike standard passive infrared (PIR) sensors, which detect motion, the Aqara FP1 detects presence by sensing even the smallest movements, such as breathing.
+Home Assistant Core version 2022.7 will introduce native support for the Aqara FP1 to ZHA (Zigbee Home Automation).
+This update aligns Home Assistant’s Zigbee solution with Zigbee2MQTT, which already supports the Aqara FP1.
+The main challenge for the community is now finding the product in stock.

-The Aqara FP1 functions similarly to how a bat finds its way around in the dark.
-Whereas a PIR sensor detects infrared light radiating from objects in its field of view, the Aqara FP1 uses a mmWave radar sensor to detect the smallest movements.
-While this does allow the Aqara FP1 to detect presence, as you are never sitting perfectly still, it also has its downsides.
-Besides people, a fan, an open window, or a pet gerbil will trigger it.
-This would make its use rather limited, but Aqara does have a (partial) solution for this issue.
+The Aqara FP1 operates similarly to how a bat navigates in the dark.
+While a PIR sensor detects infrared light from objects within its range, the Aqara FP1 uses a mmWave radar sensor to detect the smallest movements.
+This capability allows the Aqara FP1 to detect presence, as even minimal movements like breathing will trigger it.
+However, this sensitivity also has downsides.
+Besides humans, it can be triggered by a fan, an open window, or a pet, limiting its practical use.
+Aqara offers a partial solution to this issue.

-If paired with one of Aqara's hubs and set up using the appropriate app, an owner of an FP1 can define detection regions.
-To help counter false positives, you would simply only select the regions that are motionless without any person present.
+When paired with an Aqara hub and configured through the appropriate app, users can define detection regions.
+This feature helps reduce false positives by only selecting regions that remain motionless without any person present.

 Another downside of the Aqara FP1 is its power consumption.
-Whereas a PIR sensor can be powered by a button cell for over a year, the FP1 needs to be connected to the mains.
+Unlike a PIR sensor, which can be powered by a button cell for over a year, the FP1 needs to be connected to the mains.

-Unfortunately, Zigbee2MQTT doesn't yet support regions, and I haven't found any mention of them in the pull request for Home Assistant.
-On the upside, developers of deCONZ do appear to have found a solution for region support.
-As the code is open source, one would hope the functionality is migrated to Zigbee2MQTT and ZHA sooner rather than later.
+Currently, Zigbee2MQTT does not support regions, and there is no mention of this feature in the Home Assistant pull request.
+However, developers of deCONZ appear to have found a solution for region support, as noted in their issue tracker.
+Since the code is open source, it is hoped that this functionality will be migrated to Zigbee2MQTT and ZHA soon.

-The hardest part of setting up the Aqara FP1 is actually finding one.
-Since its release, they have been incredibly rare and sold out shortly after appearing in a store.
-Luckily, though, there are some alternatives for you to consider.
+One of the greatest challenges with the Aqara FP1 is its availability.
+Since its release, it has been incredibly rare and quickly sold out.
+Fortunately, there are some alternatives to consider.

-If you are into tinkering with ESPHome, there are many projects detailing how to set up an ESP8266 or ESP32 and an off-the-shelf mmWave presence sensor.
-This will, however, not be the same out-of-the-box experience you would experience with the Aqara FP1.
-If you are insistent on using mmWave, without tinkering, you must wait.
+For those who enjoy tinkering with ESPHome, there are many projects detailing how to set up an ESP8266 or ESP32 with an off-the-shelf mmWave presence sensor.
+However, this option does not offer the same out-of-the-box experience as the Aqara FP1.
+If you prefer using mmWave without tinkering, you will need to wait.

-Another way of achieving similar results is by installing room-assistant on a Raspberry Pi or Raspberry Pi Zero, and integrating a Grid-EYE or Omron D6T sensor.
-These are thermopile sensors that measure a matrix of temperatures in front of their lenses.
-Their functionality is very different to that of a mmWave radar sensor, the results, however, are similar.
-Instead of just large movements, they are successful at measuring presence.
-The downside of this solution is, once again, the fact that you will need to do some tinkering.
-Add to that the fact that the field-of-view is quite narrow, and it might not be what you are looking for.
+Another approach to achieving similar results is by installing room-assistant on a Raspberry Pi or Raspberry Pi Zero and integrating a Grid-EYE or Omron D6T sensor.
+These thermopile sensors measure a matrix of temperatures in front of their lenses.
+Although their functionality is different from a mmWave radar sensor, they can achieve similar results by detecting presence rather than just large movements.
+The downside is the need for tinkering and the fact that the field of view is quite narrow, which might not suit all needs.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.